jrich523/AquaMan/app/services/deviceManager/adapters/readme.md

 # Requirements
 If you want to make your own adapter for the pi for examples, here is what you'll need to build.

+> basic ideas
+> new adapter.input(name,pin)

+input/output are the defaults and will be used for digital I/O

 # Functions/Methods

+Constructor(name,pin)